awsdocs/aws-systems-manager-user-guide/doc_source/what-is-systems-manager.md

 + The [AWS Systems Manager console](https://console.aws.amazon.com/systems-manager/) — Provides a web interface that you can use to access Systems Manager\.
 + **AWS Command Line Interface \(AWS CLI\)** — Provides commands for a broad set of AWS services, including Systems Manager, and is supported on Windows, Mac, and Linux\.
 For more information, see [AWS Command Line Interface](https://aws.amazon.com/cli/)\.
 + **AWS Tools for Windows PowerShell** — Provides commands for a broad set of AWS services, including Systems Manager\.
 For more information, see [AWS Tools for Windows PowerShell](https://aws.amazon.com/powershell/)\.

+  On your Windows Server instances, Windows PowerShell 3\.0 or later is required to run certain SSM documents \(for example, the `AWS-ApplyPatchBaseline` document\)\.
+Verify that your Windows instances are running Windows Management Framework 3\.0 or later\.
+The framework includes PowerShell\.
 + **AWS SDKs** — Provides language\-specific APIs and takes care of many of the connection details, such as calculating signatures, handling request retries, and error handling\.
 For more information, see [AWS SDKs](http://aws.amazon.com/tools/#SDKs)\.

+## AWS Region Availability<a name="prereqs-regions"></a>

+AWS Systems Manager is available in the AWS Regions listed in the [AWS Systems Manager Supported Regions](https://docs.aws.amazon.com/general/latest/gr/rande.html#ssm_region) table in the *AWS General Reference*\.
+Before starting your Systems Manager configuration process, we recommend that you ensure the service is available in each of the AWS Regions you want to use it in\.

+For on\-premises servers and VMs in your hybrid environment, we recommend that you choose the Region closest to your data center or computing environment\.

+## Systems Manager Limits<a name="limits"></a>

+For information about Systems Manager resource and usage limits, see [AWS Systems Manager Limits](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_ssm) in the *AWS General Reference*\.

 ## Pricing<a name="pricing"></a>